nexri/Satellite-Imagery-Urban-Analysis/arxiv-paper-draft_0_0_1.md

 Our approach utilizes optical satellite imagery and Synthetic Aperture Radar (SAR) imagery from the Copernicus Data Space [1-3].
 The multi-modal nature of our dataset leverages the complementary strengths of both data types: optical imagery provides visual features and textural information, while SAR offers penetration capability and illumination-independent measurements of urban structures [34, 35].

 For our analysis pipeline, we use:

-- Optical satellite images (RGB format)
+- Optical Sentinel-2 satellite true color images (RGB format)
-- SAR backscatter intensity images (grayscale)
+- SAR Sentinel-1 backscatter intensity images (Interferometric Wide Swath, VV-polarisation)

 Preprocessing includes:

 - Image registration to ensure spatial alignment between optical and SAR data
-- Standardization to a uniform pixel resolution (20m per pixel)
+- Standardization to a uniform pixel resolution
 - Normalization of intensity values to comparable ranges
 - Edge preservation to maintain critical urban boundaries during processing